 Now read the main answer I've put, see how much I have used the above to write my own definition.

-A life where the hard moral choices should not have to exist.
-Should you boycott XYZ because ABC, or use/buy it because your boycott will make no difference to XYZ or ABC?
+I want a life where the hard moral choices should not have to exist.
+Most of the hard moral choices seem thrust upon people by other people, and most of that is from the 'aggressor' being either uncaring or selfish.
+Example: Should you boycott Company A because of its 'X behaviour/practices', or use/buy it because your boycott will make no difference to Company A (most people will still use it) or 'X behaviour' (most people are not in a position to strong-arm a company to change practices)?
 Should you have choose between two awful options because 'others' have decided that is all there is.
 I guess this translates to 'I want other people to stop being crappy to each other'.
+To me, it looks like an extension of capitilism.
+All choices made should be to primarily benfit you, regardless if that (small) benfit makes (many) other people (far) worse off.

 I want to see a basic, universal care and standard of living that is open and transparent, hard to corrupt or misuse.
 I want a society where is ingrained as a basic right to be allowed to be yourself provided you are not demonstrably harming another.